 APS has also adopted idle-mitigation technology as part of a standard package offered on trouble trucks, allowing workers to run laptops and air conditioning without keeping the vehicle running.
 In addition to reducing our carbon footprint, this decreases noise when working in residential neighborhoods.
 Our Odyne bucket trucks use less fuel and have quieter operations than traditional diesel or gasoline engine trucks by using battery-assisted drivetrain and electric power takeoff (ePTO) technology while operating the bucket.
 We will continue to evaluate new idle-mitigation technology for adoption in our larger trucks for cost savings and carbon emission reduction opportunities.

 Facilities: Our commitment to reduce our environmental footprint through sustainable practices is evident throughout our APS occupied facilities.
-Over the past 14 years, APS has achieved 20 Energy Star labels across our building portfolio, including three last year at our Deer Valley Training Building, Flagstaff Service Center Warehouse and Paradise Valley Service Center.
-APS was also able to achieve significant reductions of total greenhouse gas emissions from internal facilities (38 benchmarked APS properties across 17 cities in AZ, totaling 1.1M square feet) required to support the business from 2021 to 2022 totaling 1,444 metric tons of CO2e.
+Over the past 15 years, APS has achieved 24 Energy Star labels across our building portfolio, including four last year at our Deer Valley Administration Building, Deer Valley Training Building, Flagstaff Service Center Warehouse and Paradise Valley Service Center.
+APS achieved significant reductions of total greenhouse gas emissions from internal facilities (38 benchmarked APS properties across 17 cities in Arizona totaling 1.1M square feet) required to support the business from 2022 to 2023 totaling 285.6 metric tons of CO2e.

 While sustainable solutions are integrated into our sustainability efforts, we are also designing for tomorrow through the implementation of our Workplace of the Future initiative.
 This effort increases the efficiency of how we use space and enables greater flexibility to support the evolving needs of our business and employees.
 While this initiative is focused on designing spaces for tomorrow, our facilities team is also committed to ensuring renovation projects responsibly manage the trash and construction debris of today.
 We require our project teams to implement sustainable landfill diversion practices, such as recycling metal and carpet.
 Unusable, old office furniture is broken apart by our furniture vendor, and metal components are recycled.
 Furniture in good condition that we are no longer using is donated to a non-profit that matches local nonprofit organizations with this available office furniture.